datacraft-dsc/DEPs/15/README.md

 # Metadata Agent API

-This DEP describes the API by which Agents in the Ocean ecosystem can store and provide verifiable metadata to Ocean clients.
+This DEP describes the API by which Agents in the data ecosystem can store and provide verifiable metadata to clients.

 Metadata is identified by the hash of its content, i.e. a Meta Agent acts as content-addressable storage of metadata records.

-This service is primary used for storing Asset metadata, but should be open enough to provide metadata storage for other forms of metadata within the Ocean ecosystem.
+This service is primary used for storing Asset metadata, but should be open enough to provide metadata storage for other forms of metadata within the data ecosystem.

 ## Change Process